Chart Color Schemes

 One Tree Hill features high concentrations of family households, with a higher-than-average median household size

-Family households account for 87.6% of all households, including 44.1% couples with children, 38.1% couples without children, and 5.4% single parent families.
-Non-family households constitute the remaining 12.4%, with lone person households at 10.8% and group households comprising 1.2%.
-The median household size is 2.9 people, larger than the Greater Adelaide average of 2.6.
+Family households constitute 87.6% of all households, including 44.1% couples with children, 38.1% couples without children, and 5.4% single parent families.
+Non-family households comprise the remaining 12.4%, with lone person households at 10.8% and group households at 1.2%.
+The median household size is 2.9 people, which is larger than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households